Collection relating to the service of Fergus Robert Cox, 1915-1917 - Part 6

 I wished I had my camera with

-me to have photoghaphed it and
+me to have photographed it and

 many views since.
-The coastal
+The co^astal

 showers came on and cut our